cloudfoundry/garden-runc-release/docs/rootless-containers.md

 a plugin interface for image and network management.

 Here, the image plugin is [`grootfs`](https://github.com/cloudfoundry/grootfs-release) (which is also able to run without root privileges).
 The network plugin is [CF Networking](https://github.com/cloudfoundry-incubator/cf-networking-release).
+Note that networking currently still requires root privileges, the install script in Step 1 sets up the network plugin with the setuid bit set.

 ## Step 3: Enjoy rootless containers